 Put simply: it doesn’t exist.
 Not on Santorini, at least.

-So, is Santorini worth it for those famous blue photos?
-In my opinion: no. There are other places in the same set of Greek islands (the Cyclades) that offer more blue photo opportunities.
+There are other places in the same set of Greek islands (the Cyclades) that offer more blue photo opportunities.
 More on that below.

 Of course, the sunsets are stunning.
 Sublime, even.

 But that sunset view is only half of the picture.
 Literally.